anki-geo/ultimate-geography/CONTRIBUTING.md

 The Norwegian Bokmål translation is based on the following sources (in addition to the English deck), listed in order of priority:

 - **[_Store norske leksikon (The Large Norwegian Encyclopedia)_](https://snl.no/)** - Open to audience contributions, edited by professionals.
 The editors are usually academics.
 In the original translator's opinion a good trade-off between being quickly updated and being correct.
-- **[_Country names, capitals and national holidays_](https://www.regjeringen.no/no/dokumenter/statsnavn-hovedsteder-og-nasjonaldager/id87863/)** - This brochure from the Norwegian Ministry of Foreign Affairs is the most authoritative source for country names in Norwegian, as it is used by Norwegian diplomats.
+- **[_Country names, capitals, and national holidays_](https://www.regjeringen.no/no/dokumenter/statsnavn-hovedsteder-og-nasjonaldager/id87863/)** - This brochure from the Norwegian Ministry of Foreign Affairs is the most authoritative source for country names in Norwegian, as it is used by Norwegian diplomats.
 There are a few weaknesses:
   - The brochure is not updated often, possibly due to a lack of attention or diplomatic reasons for lagging behind _de facto_ changes.
   - Only includes sovereign countries.
 - **[Wikipedia in Norwegian (Bokmål)](https://no.wikipedia.org/wiki/Portal:Forside)** - Used when neither of the above sources were enough to verify spelling.